Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Algebraic and Numerical Analysis

-The number of qubits required to implement the \ac{GAS} algorithm is given by $n + m$, where $n$ is the number of binary variables and $m$ is the number of qubits representing the value of the objective function satisfying equation \eqref{eq:constraint_of_m}.
+The \ac{GAS} algorithm requires $n+m$ qubits for implementation, where $n$ is the number of variables in the objective function and $m$ is the number of bits in the register storing the value of the objective function, satisfying \eqref{eq:constraint_of_m}.

-We therefore analyze in the sequel the number of qubits required by both the \ac{QUBO} and \ac{HUBO} formulations, since the qubit count does not change significantly as a result of the use of Hadamard or Dicke initialization.
-Specifically, having more constraint terms in the objective function leads to an increase in the objective function value and causes a slight increase in $m$, but since this effect operates logarithmically, as in per equation \eqref{eq:constraint_of_m}, the resulting impact is negligible.